oglok/oglok.github.io/aboutme.md

 subtitle: Who's this guy!
 ---

 My name is Ricardo Noriega.
-I work as NFV Engineer for the CTO Office at Red Hat.
+I am the Edge Computing Team Lead at Red Hat's Office of the CTO.
-I'm passionate about emerging technologies & OpenSource.
+I'm passionate about emerging technologies & open source technology.

 What do I do to feed my soul?